 If you have many missing teeth in different locations in your mouth, a custom solution will be created by your dentists.
-They may suggest using a combination of implant supported bridges and crowns to give you back a set of full functioning teeth.
+They may suggest using a combination of implant-supported bridges and crowns to give you back a set of fully functioning teeth.

 Full Arch Replacement

 For patients who are missing an entire arch of teeth, the traditional method of replacing them is with dentures.
 Dentures are bulking and take a while to get used to.
-You are unable to eat certain food, you must care for them daily, and they will require daily maintenance or even replacement eventually.
-An implant supported denture is a better option because it is more durable and stable.
+You are unable to eat certain foods, you must care for them daily, and they will require daily maintenance or even replacement eventually.
+An implant-supported denture is a better option because it is more durable and stable.